Submissions for the 2025 Cardboard Edison Award open January 1!

 Submissions will go through two rounds of judging.

 First-round submissions will be judged based on engagement, originality of theme, and originality of mechanics.
 Finalists will additionally be judged based on engagement, smoothness of play, and fit for target audience.
+In both rounds, judges will consider how each game handles its theme.

 Finalists will need to mail us a physical prototype for final in-person judging.
-Prototypes must be received no later than April 11.
+Prototypes must be received no later than April 1.

 All submissions will receive pitch feedback from the judges.
 Finalists will receive full playtest feedback from the judges.